Dark matter and lepton flavour phenomenology in a singlet-doublet scotogenic model: Constraints and computational setup

 \section{Constraints and computational setup}

 In order to efficiently explore the parameter space of the model, we employ a Markov Chain Monte Carlo \cite{Markov1971} scanning technique based on the Metropolis-Hastings algorithm \cite{Metropolis1953, Hastings1970}.
 In an iterative procedure, the parameter space exploration is conditioned by a large number of (mostly experimental) constraints, implemented through the computation of the likelihood associated to a chosen parameter set.
+A crucial aspect of this technique is the comparison of prior and posterior parameter distributions, respectively obtained without and with imposing the constraints.

+The Markov Chain Monte Carlo technique has proven to be a very powerful technique, especially in the exploration of high-dimensional parameter spaces.
+Originating from cosmology \cite{Trotta:2008qt} and astronomy \cite{Sharma:2017wfu}, this method has also been applied in phenomenological studies of supersymmetric extensions of the Standard Model \cite{Baer:2008jn, DeCausmaecker:2015yca} and the determination of parton distribution functions \cite{Mangin-Brinet:2017vkg}.
+To our knowledge, the present analysis is the first extensive study of a neutrino-mass model employing the Markov Chain Monte Carlo method.

 In the following, we detail the computational details, the corresponding input parameters, as well as the imposed constraints.